CookedFox/questdb.io/docs/concept/write-ahead-log.md

 import Screenshot from "@theme/Screenshot"

-From QuestDB 7.0, we add a new approach to ingest data using a write-ahead log (WAL).
-This page introduces the properties of a WAL-enabled table (WAL table) and compares it with a non-WAL table.
-It also contains a summary of key components and relevant functions as well as SQL keywords.
+In QuestDB 7.0, we added a new approach to ingest data using a write-ahead log (WAL).
+This page introduces the properties of a WAL-enabled table (WAL table) and compares it to a non-WAL table.
+It also contains a summary of key components, relevant functions, as well as related SQL keywords.

 ## Properties